StefanLeng/gurps-gridless/README.md

 5. The default Foundry scaling for token images is wired for non square tokens.
 This module changes so that the token image scales with tihe longest token dimension.

-6. Rotate token art to face in the right direction (downward) inside the token border.
+6. Rotate token art to face in the correct direction (downward) inside the token border.
 The About Face rotation offset will instead rotate the wohle token incl. border.

 Configuration: